champsproject/chem_react_dyn/content/act2/ches3/roamiso-jekyll.md

 Transport of trajectories in the neighbourhood of an unstable periodic orbit (or NHIM in general) is governed by invariant manifolds of this orbit
-{% cite wwju uzer2002geometry WaalkensSchubertWiggins08 wiggins2016 --file roamiso-jekyll-bib %}.
+{% cite wwju uzer2002geometry WaalkensSchubertWiggins08 wiggins2016 --file allrefs %}.
 It
-was shown{% cite krajnak2018phase krajnak2018influence --file roamiso-jekyll-bib %} that the roaming phenomenon involves a heteroclinic intersection of the invariant manifolds of $\Gamma^i$ and $\Gamma^o$.
+was shown{% cite krajnak2018phase krajnak2018influence --file allrefs %} that the roaming phenomenon involves a heteroclinic intersection of the invariant manifolds of $\Gamma^i$ and $\Gamma^o$.
 The condition
 $H(r,\theta=0,p_r>0, p_\theta=0)$ defines an invariant subsystem that